 Last year, the ATO released a statement outlining its priorities ahead of the end of the financial year on the 30th of June 2022 - and crypto was one of the key focuses.

-The statement outlines the tax treatment of crypto, asserting, "If you dispose of an asset such as property, shares, or a crypto asset, including non-fungible tokens (NFTs) this financial year, you will need to calculate a capital gain or capital loss and record it in your tax return.”
+The statement outlined the tax treatment of crypto, asserting, "If you dispose of an asset such as property, shares, or a crypto asset, including non-fungible tokens (NFTs) this financial year, you will need to calculate a capital gain or capital loss and record it in your tax return.”

-Assistant Commissioner Tim Loh says, "Crypto is a popular type of asset and we expect to see more capital gains or capital losses reported in tax returns this year.
+Assistant Commissioner Tim Loh said, "Crypto is a popular type of asset and we expect to see more capital gains or capital losses reported in tax returns this year.
 Remember you can’t offset your crypto losses against your salary and wages.

-Through our data collection processes, we know that many Aussies are buying, selling or exchanging digital coins and assets so it’s important people understand what this means for their tax obligations."
+Through our data collection processes, we know that many Aussies are buying, selling, or exchanging digital coins and assets so it’s important people understand what this means for their tax obligations."